People are always asking...

 Q. Is more training available?

 A. Absolutely.
 Most of the training after the SAR Basics Course is subsidized or available free.
-Tracking, swift water rescue, technical rope rescues, Critical Incident Stress Management, Amateur Radio License, and Mountain Bike SAR are some of the opportunities.
+Tracking, swift water rescue, technical rope rescues, Critical Incident Stress Management, and Amateur Radio License are some of the opportunities.

 Q. What about equipment?